ruhan-dave/cyclists-counter/README.md

 * `labels/` contains 13 674 .txt files (yolo bounding box format) with this format `id center_x center_y width height`

-Now, after running this notebook the main folder looks like this:
+After running this notebook the main folder looks like this:

 * `adapt_dataset.ipynb` this jupyter notebook
 * `tensorflow-scripts/` contains the scripts from tensorflow